davidmnoll/davidmnoll.github.io/src/posts/md/goalsAsTypes.md

     For a process calculus at first glance it is probably harder to find the connection.
 However we just have to figure out where the dependency graph arises.
 This is found in the sequence of calls between actors.
 When A sends a message to B over a certain channel, this means B is listening for that message, which establishes the dependency.
 So the graph is wired up via channels.

     When we then look at the idea of holes in that dependency graph which can be filled by many different subgraphs, we see that this corresponds to a process waiting for a message.
 In the process calculus, we can imagine a truncated back and forth which could continue in one of a set of ways.
 So we have an established sequence of interactions which creates within A and B a shared context to be continued in one of many ways... this is essentially the description of a protocol.
-Sessions types are a particular way to type those protocols which allow agents A and B enough guarantees to type check the processes.
+Session types are a particular way to type those protocols which allow agents A and B enough guarantees to type check the processes.
 </details>